 Hats and caps are prohibited.
 EXCEPTIONS - 1) During inclement weather, track and field competitors may wear the Navy Watch-Style knit cap.
 The cap shall not have a bill, but may have a knit ball on top or a tassel or tail provided the tassel or tail is no longer than 1/2 the depth or length of the cap.
 Competitors may also wear a headband with or without ear protectors during inclement weather provided the headband is designed for the purpose of protecting the head and ears.
 If in question, the referee will have the final decision regarding whether or not to allow certain types of headgear.
-Tassels, bows, pom-poms or streamers attached to the cap, hair or hair control device are not permitted; 2) Pole vaulters are permitted to wear helmets (safety head gear).
+2) Pole vaulters are permitted to wear helmets (safety head gear).
 Any exceptions to the use of headgear for religious purposes MUST BE approved by the OHSAA.